How to Get Started With iOS App Development on Windows

 TABLE OF CONTENTS

-The biggest hurdle to undertaking iOS app development on Windows lies in the setup of the technology itself.
-Publishing to the iOS marketplace requires developers to sign code in a macOS environment to produce a binary that can then be verified and deployed to the app store.
-A licensing restriction of gaining access to the iOS marketplace creates a hurdle that can be tricky and costly to overcome for teams.
+The main challenge in iOS development on Windows is the setup.
+Publishing to the iOS marketplace requires code signing in a macOS environment.
+This is necessary for producing a binary that can be verified and deployed to the App Store.
+Licensing restrictions for accessing the iOS marketplace can be tricky and expensive.

-Deployment is a task that requires the use of Apple’s own IDE, Xcode.
-Containing the tools necessary to sign applications for the app store, Xcode’s app signing tools are a requirement for apps to be approved for release.
-Some additional limitations come with these licensing requirements such as the types of apps you can deploy, how you manage transactions, and a $99 annual developer license.
+The technical hurdles mainly occur when deploying apps to the iOS App Store.
+Deployment requires Apple's IDE, Xcode, which includes the necessary tools to sign applications for release.
+Xcode’s app signing tools are a requirement for app approval.
+Additionally, there are limitations like the types of apps you can deploy, how you manage transactions, and a $99 annual developer license.

 1. Deploy a Virtual macOS Environment